metaleap/mojo/atem/readme.md

 Thus most expressions are atomic: arg-refs, func-refs, and plain integers.
 The only non-atomic expression is call / application: it is composed of two sub-expressions, the callee and the arg.
-Divergences: our func-refs, if negative, denote a binary primitive-instruction op-code such as `ADD` etc. that is handled natively by the interpreter.
+Divergences: our func-refs, if negative, denote a binary primitive-instruction op-code such as addition, multiply, equality-testing etc. that is handled natively by the interpreter.
 Unlike SAPL, our func-refs don't carry around their number-of-args, instead they're looked up in the `Prog`.
-For calls / applications, likely will move from the current unary style to n-ary for efficiency reasons, without breaking partial-application of course, or degrading our overall LoCs aims unduly.
+For applications / calls, likely will move from the current unary style to n-ary, if feasible without breaking partial-application or degrading our overall LoCs aims.

 ## Usage

 ```go
 var OpPrtDst io.Writer = os.Stderr
 ```
+OpPrtDst is the output destination for all `OpPrt` primitive instructions.
+Must never be `nil` during any `Prog`s that do potentially invoke `OpPrt`.

 #### func  ListToBytes